Johnwick-400/Interactive-Data-Analysis/README.md

 # Interactive Data Analysis

-An AI-powered data analysis tool that automates the process of data extraction, cleaning, analysis, and visualization.
+An analysis tool that automates the process of data extraction, cleaning, analysis, and visualization.
 This tool is built using Python and Streamlit, providing an intuitive web interface for users to upload datasets and receive comprehensive analysis and visualizations.

 ## Features